apache/spark/docs/mllib-evaluation-metrics.md

 Because the labels are not mutually exclusive, the predictions and true labels are now vectors of label *sets*, rather than vectors of labels.
 Multilabel metrics, therefore, extend the fundamental ideas of precision, recall, etc. to operations on sets.
-For example, a true positive is now when a label exists in the predicted label set and the label exists in the true output set for a specific data point.
+For example, a true positive for a given class now occurs when that class exists in the predicted set and it exists in the true label set, for a specific data point.

-**Available Metrics**
+**Available metrics**

 Here we define a set $D$ of $N$ documents